CaptainHaywood/PyChat/SERVER.md

 This is the server window.
 It will notify you:

--When a new client connects.
+- When a new client connects.
--When a client cloaks or uncloaks.
+- When a client cloaks or uncloaks.
--When a client disconnects.
+- When a client disconnects.

 Other than that, the server basically manages itself.